-> But when his father became suspicious of the 19-year-old’s behaviour and alerted police, they found £7,850 in cash, mobile phones, and a large bag of off-white powder which the prosecution suggested could have been used as a cutting agent, at the defendant’s home.
+Police found £7,850 in cash, mobile phones, and a large bag of off-white powder which the prosecution suggested could have been used as a cutting agent, at the defendant's home.

 Guyett, a student at Wrexham's Yale College, then made "full and frank" admissions during a police interview in June.